Into the Unknown: The Dardeen Family

 I do not post graphic pictures, but websites found by following links in this post may.
 Reader discretion is advised.

-The only major murder case in Ina's history was the arsenic poisoning of Elsie Sweeten's husband by her and her lover, Reverend Lawrence Hight, who also used the same method to kill Hight's wife.
+The only major murder case in Ina's history was the arsenic poisoning of Elsie Sweeten's husband by her and her lover, Reverend Lawrence Hight, who followed up their initial crime by killing Hight's own wife by the same method.
 They were both convicted of the crime and sent to prison.
 The murder caused the area some scandal in 1924, especially when Elsie was granted a second trial and acquitted years later.

 THE VICTIMS: The morning of November 18, 1987, Jefferson County police were asked to check on Russell Keith Dardeen, who went by his middle name, because he hadn't shown up for work.
 This was unusual for Keith, as he had only recently hired on and completed training as an employee for the Rend Lake Water Conservancy District.
 The Dardeens had just bought the mobile home they lived in in 1986, and rented the land from a farmer near Ina.
 His wife Ruby Elaine, who also went by her middle name, worked in an office supply store.
 Both were active churchgoers.
 Keith sang in their Baptist choir, and Elaine played piano.
 Both were dedicated employees at their jobs, and with the new home purchase no doubt wouldn't have missed work.